Bansko Overview

 But as we lucked out with the conditions, we were spoiled for choice when it came to off-piste.
 Talking of which…

 I mentioned being lucky with the fresh snow, and that really did open up the terrain for us.
-There were stacks of tree runs at the side of the pistes, powder fields on the top of the mountain and plenty of lines packed full of the fluffy stuff if you wanted to venture just a metre of two off the main runs.
+Those stacks of tree runs at the side of the pistes are complimented by powder fields on the top of the mountain and plenty of lines packed full of the fluffy stuff if you wanted to venture just a metre of two off the main runs.
 It was a lot of fun, and although the ski area is quite small, we made the most of the 6 days we had in Bansko.

 If you have a group of two or more, the backcountry tours can also be very cost effective and well worth the extra spend on top of your lift ticket.

 Fun fact: Bansko offers one of the longest pisted ski runs from top to bottom anywhere in the world.
-The ski road!
-When it’s open fully, you have around 12kms of continuous piste to enjoy.
+The Ski Road!
+When it’s open fully, you have around 12kms of continuous piste to enjoy (some say 16kms, but I counted 12kms).

 Starting at the Todorka peak, skiers can drop down a variety of runs, through the main intersection at Bunderiza Polyana and down the mountain to the resort.